 Hotel / Business-Hotel ホテル

-Business hotels are often cheaper than hotels.
+Business hotels are often less expensive than hotels.

 Flexible arrival times.